Skip to content

 To stay updated on our writing projects, explore our Young Writers pages and sign up to our newsletter.

-Every school participating in Young City Poets is provided with support to use our three-pillar approach to writing to galvanise students’ engagement with poetry.
+Every school participating in Young City Poets is provided with support to use our three-pillar approach to writing to galvanise pupils’ engagement with poetry.

 Schools will receive

-• A teacher briefing focusing on using our three-pillar approach to writing to inspire reluctant writers
+Providing insights on our three-pillar approach to writing and how you can use it to inspire reluctant writers

-• A visit from a poet to work with the class on writing and performing original poetry
+A practising poet will work with the class on writing and performing original poetry

 2023063)_NLT_StPauls_KM6_0793